ICLG - Patent Laws and Regulations - Russia 2022

-(c) In principle, a party can raise a public interest defence, however, considering that injunctions are generally granted in exceptional cases, public interest defence will not be the strongest argument against the injunction.
-Compulsory licensing is available under Russian law, however, in practice it is rare.
+(c) In principle, a party can raise a public interest defence; however, considering that injunctions are generally granted in exceptional cases, a public interest defence will not be the strongest argument against the injunction.
+Compulsory licensing is available under Russian law; however, in practice, it is rare.

 - 1.24 Are damages or an account of profits assessed with the issues of infringement/validity or separately?
 On what basis are damages or an account of profits assessed?
 Are punitive damages available?

 The damages award is assessed together with the infringement case.
 Damages can cover real losses and lost profits, but the threshold for proving both is high.
 Therefore, in many cases, claimants seek compensation instead of damages.

 The biggest advantage of compensation over damages is that the claimant does not need to prove the amount.
 The court can award 10,000 to 5,000,000 RUB compensation, depending on the severity of infringement and circumstances of the case, or the double value of royalty paid under licences granted in similar circumstances.

 Punitive damages are not available.